lachyts/giflab/docs/quickstart/targeted-presets-quickstart.md

-# Quick Start Guide: Targeted Experiment Presets
+# Quick Start Guide: Targeted Presets

-Get started with targeted experiment presets in under 10 minutes.
-This guide shows you the essential commands and concepts to run efficient GIF compression experiments.
+Get started with targeted presets in under 10 minutes.
+This guide shows you the essential commands and concepts to run efficient GIF compression analysis.

 ## What Are Targeted Presets?